-Councillors also undertook training throughout the year by attending virtual events including planning training and the Clerk attended ERNLLCA and SLCC training events.
+Councillors also undertook training throughout the year by attending virtual events, a Conference and the Clerk attended ERNLLCA and SLCC training events.

 Members and the Clerk also attended meetings of outside bodies including the Town and Parish Liaison Committee with NELC, quarterly Highways meetings with NELC and the ERNLLCA North East Lincs District Committee meetings.